Thanks for visiting Louisiana butterflies.

 The state’s approximately one hundred and fifty butterfly species puts it in the middle of the state butterfly diversity spectrum.
 Large areas with grassy coverings make it especially fertile ground for Skipper butterflies, whose larvae depend mostly on native grasses.

 Space limitations mean that only a few butterfly pictures can be presented.
-Please press the green butterflies button for additional butterfly pictures and identification help.
+Please press the green butterflies button for additional butterfly pictures, videos and identification help.

 Louisiana hosts a large number of butterflies with yellow wings that belong to the family Pieridae.
 The picture shows an Orange sulphur, a very common species.